gitter-badger/javascript-3/objects/objects.md

 };
 ```

-- It's recommended that using readable synonyms(同義詞)
+- It's recommended that using readable synonyms(同義詞) in place of reserved words.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../pic/tail.gif"></a>